ntarricone/jokes-web/README.md

 ## Prerequisites

 - Install \`nodejs\` ideally version >=18.12.1 (recommended to use \`nvm\`) and \`yarn\`
-- Run backend locally from **[https://github.com/ntarricone/jokes-api](https://github.com/ntarricone/jokes-api) **(jokes are pulled from backend so they won't be rendered if it is not running).
+- Run backend locally from [https://github.com/ntarricone/jokes-api](https://github.com/ntarricone/jokes-api) **(jokes are pulled from backend so they won't be rendered if it is not running)**.
 Follow README instructions in backend repo to run it.

 ## Setup

-Get the code by either cloning this repository using git
+Get the code by cloning this repository using git

 `git clone git@github.com:ntarricone/jokes-web.git`